 “In off-road racing, your speed comes from your suspension, not your engine,” Hall said.
 “Usually, when you modify the suspension on a stock truck, the rest of the truck can’t keep up with it.
 However, the Colorado is such a great platform, everything seems to work at the same level.
 This is true even during off-road races, which are some of the most punishing miles you’ll ever put on a truck.”

 General Motors says a total of 434 vehicles have competed in all 11 races in the Best in the Desert series since the ZR2’s race debut back in 2016.
-In that time, less than 1% of total entrants have completed every single one of the events – and Hall’s Colorado ZR2 is one of them.
+In that time, about 1% of total entrants have completed every single one of the events – which includes Hall’s Colorado ZR2.
 It also regularly beats vehicles from faster classes due to Hall’s steady approach with the reliable truck.

 GM has already developed a performance off-road suspension system for the Colorado ZR2 thanks to Halls racing campaign and there may be more parts to come, with the automaker saying the series is the perfect place to develop new off-road performance parts for its trucks and SUVs.